alpaddesai/HardwareEngineeringLab4-/README.md

 # Hardware Engineering Lab4+

 The project provides an overview embedded systems in an engineering lab.
 Confidential information is not displayed.
 Please download the executable in https://github.com/alpaddesai/HardwareEngineeringLab4-/releases for details.
 Company confidential information is not displayed.
 All images are either custom by Alpa D Desai or a reference name is included.Most of the images are custom.
-The project is copyright protected.
+The project is United States Copyright Protected through the services of LegalZoom.

 ![image](MainWindow.png)